tedai-hackathon/EcoVerse2/README.md

 1. Go to the project root dir
 2. Install the dependencies, `pip install -r requirements.txt`
 3. Run the server, `streamlit run main.py`

+When running the server, Update the Open-ai API Key in model.py